netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 ### Containers

 We can finally talk about the final piece of Kubernetes monitoring: containers.
-Each Kubernetes pod is a container (a Docker container, in the example cluster), resourced and tracked by the cgroups feature of the Linux kernel.
+Each Kubernetes pod is a set of one or more cooperating containers, sharing the same namespace, all of which are resourced and tracked by the cgroups feature of the Linux kernel.
 Netdata automatically detects and monitors each running container by interfacing with the cgroups feature itself.

 You can find these sections beneath **Users**, **k8s kubelet**, and **k8s kubeproxy**.
 Below, a number of containers devoted to running services like CockroachDB, Apache, Redis, and more.